How to Use This Tool

 ▼

-PNG uses lossless compression only, while WebP can use lossy compression to achieve much smaller files.
-A WebP file saved with lossy compression at 80% quality will be significantly smaller than the lossless PNG equivalent.
-This is expected and is the trade-off for universal compatibility.
+PNG uses lossless compression, which keeps every pixel exactly.
+WebP, on the other hand, can use lossy compression to make files much smaller.
+A typical WebP at quality 80 will be noticeably smaller than the lossless PNG equivalent.
+That is the trade-off for universal compatibility.

 ▼